 Kemp's Ridley Sea Turtle.
 Kemp's ridley sea turtles (Lepidochelys kempii) occur primarily in coastal waters of the Gulf of Mexico and the western North Atlantic Ocean.
 Data indicate that adults utilize coastal habitats of the Gulf of Mexico and the southeastern US.
 Adults inhabit nearshore waters and are commonly found over crabrich sandy or muddy bottoms.
 Nesting is limited primarily to the northeastern coast of Mexico, although rare nesting events have been recorded from the southeastern US.
 Hatchlings migrate to the oceanic zone where they are carried by currents into various areas of the Gulf of Mexico and the North Atlantic Ocean.
 At approximately two years of age, juveniles leave the oceanic zone and move to coastal benthic habitats in the Gulf of Mexico and the Atlantic Ocean along the eastern US.
-During this stage, juveniles occupy protected coastal waters such as bays, estuaries, and nearshore waters that are less than 165 ft deep.
+During this stage, juveniles occupy protected coastal waters such as bays, estuaries, and nearshore waters that are less than 165 feet deep.
 Juveniles utilize a wide range of bottom substrates but apparently depend on an abundance of crabs and other invertebrates (NMFS and USFWS 2007b).

 Hawksbill Sea Turtle.
 Hawksbill sea turtles (Eretmochelys imbricate) are distributed circumglobally in tropical and to a lesser extent subtropical waters of the Atlantic, Indian, and Pacific Oceans.
 Nesting occurs on ocean beaches throughout the tropics and subtropics.
-In the continental US, hawksbill sea turtles have been reported from all the Gulf States and along the east coast as far north as Massachusetts; however, sightings north of Florida are rare.
+In the continental US, hawksbill turtles have been reported from all of the Gulf States and along the east coast as far north as Massachusetts; however, sightings north of Florida are rare.
 Hawksbills are regularly sighted in the Florida Keys and on reefs off the coast of Palm Beach County.
 Texas is the only other state where sightings occur with any regularity.
 Major nesting areas in the western North Atlantic Ocean include the insular Caribbean, the Yucatan Peninsula in Mexico, and Panama.
-Nesting in the continental US is typically restricted to the southeastern coast of Florida and the Florida Keys (NMFS and USFWS 1993); however, there are two Dare County records for hawksbill sea turtle nests in 2015 (Personal communication, Kathy Matthews, USFWS, June 12, 2017).
+Nesting in the continental US is restricted to the southeastern coast of Florida and the Florida Keys (NMFS and USFWS 1993).
 Hatchlings are carried by ocean currents to the oceanic zone where they reside in major ocean gyres.
 Once a carapace length of eight to 12 inches is reached, juveniles leave the oceanic zone and move to nearshore habitats.
 Juveniles and adults are most commonly associated with coral reef habitats; however, additional habitats may include other hardbottom habitats, seagrass beds, algal beds, mangrove bays and creeks, or mud flats.
 As immature turtles increase in size, they occupy a series of habitats with larger turtles showing some preference for deeper sites.
 Post pelagic juveniles and adults utilize a variety of food items that include sponges and other invertebrates, as well as marine macroalgae.
 Adults undertake extensive migrations up to hundreds or thousands of miles between foraging grounds and nesting beaches (NMFS and USFWS 2007c).